Antonia Paula de la Resurreccion Bonelly

-Antonia Paula de la Resurreccion Bonelly (1786-1870), was a colonial woman of Spanish East Florida who was captured by Miccosukee Indians in 1802 and held captive for twenty-two months.
+Antonia Paula de la Resurreccion Bonelly (c.
+1786-1870), was a colonial woman of Spanish East Florida who was captured by Miccosukee Indians in 1802 and held captive for twenty-two months.
 Her rescue and ransom involved many of the major power players that defined relations in this period between the Florida tribes and the nations of Britain, Spain, and the United States.

 Colonial Saint Augustine

-Bonelly was born in Saint Augustine, Florida, in 1786 during the Second Spanish Period.
+Bonelly was born in Saint Augustine, Florida, in about 1786 during the Second Spanish Period.
 She was the daughter of Maria Moll and Josef Bonelly, who were Mediterraneans who immigrated to America with the Andrew Turnbull expedition at New Smyrna, Florida, in 1768.
 Turnbull's colony was abandoned after nine years of abusive conditions and the surviving colonists walked seventy miles to Saint Augustine seeking release from their indenture.
 They were welcomed to the city by Governor Patrick Tonyn, who was a rival of Turnbull, and most settled into the Minorcan Quarter where some families thrived for generations.

 After the American Revolution, the British ceded the colony to Spain by the Treaty of Paris.
 British citizens were forced to sell or leave their homes in Saint Augustine, but the Minorcans—who spoke a form of Spanish, practiced Catholicism, and had suffered abuse by British overseers—had little difficulty publicly swearing allegiance to the Spanish crown.
 Whereas the British sought security through colonization and expansion, the Spanish viewed Saint Augustine as a military outpost.
 The population of the colony dropped from 17,000 to 3000 after the British evacuation and the Minorcans became the majority civilian population.